 Riparian Fencing

 The SLWD will provide assistance for installation of NEW riparian fencing only.
 This project is dedicated to protecting and enhancing riparian areas from erosion and surface water quality from nutrient loading.
 It further increases riparian area health by limiting livestock access to surface water.
+The SLWD always encourages and assists producers in implementing alternative practices on their land.
+However, this program does not assist landowners in the replacement of existing fencing or perimeter fencing.
+Landowners need to provide before and after pictures as proof of project implementation. |

 Rotational Grazing Fencing

 The SLWD will provide assistance in support of rotational grazing plans and beneficial management practices.
 This program seeks to support NEW fencing infrastructure and grazing management plans that benefit both the land and livestock.
 The SLWD encourages and assists producers in implementing alternative practices on their land.
 However, this program does not assist landowners in the replacement of existing rotational grazing fencing, but can be temporary or permanent fencing.
+Landowners need to provide before and after pictures as proof of project implementation. |

 Shelterbelt & Tree Planting*